-The firmware is the microcode lying underneath the operational code that is running on the 2216 Model 400 or Network Utility.
+Answer The firmware is the microcode lying underneath the operational code that is running on the 2216 Model 400 or Network Utility.
 It is used primarily by service personnel in problem determination.
 The firmware is accessed by stopping the boot process with the F1 key.
 The firmware menu contains a number of options.

 You must have a VT220 terminal with the following settings: 19.2 Kbps, 8-N-1 for parity, data bits, and stop bits.
-You can use a null-modem cable for local access or a modern attachment for remote access.
-See Chapter 7, "Accessing the 2216 Model 400 or Network Utility" on page 7-1 for more information.
+You can use a null-modem cable for local access or a modem attachment for remote access.
+See "Access Methods" on page 7-1 for more information.